 Rheumatoid arthritis (RA) is an autoimmune disorder, meaning that the immune system is attacking healthy tissue in your body – in this case the lining of the joints.

 Rheumatoid Arthritis Symptoms

 RA affects the joints, most commonly in the hands and feet, causing inflammation, pain and swelling that can result in bone erosion and joint deformity.
 Unlike some other forms of arthritis, RA affects both sides of the body simultaneously.

 We don’t yet know the precise cause of this disease, but there are risk factors, including family history, smoking and periodontal disease.
 RA is most common in those ages 40-60 and occurs more often in women than men.

 There’s no single test to confirm the existence of RA.
 To make the diagnosis, your doctor will review your symptoms with you, perform a thorough physical examination and may recommend several types of tests, including: blood tests, x-rays, ultrasonography, and/or magnetic resonance imaging (MRI) scan.

 Rheumatoid Arthritis Treatment

-- Medications such as over-the-counter or prescription-strength nonsteroidal anti-inflammatory drugs, short-term corticosteroid medications, disease-modifying anti-rheumatic drugs (DMARDs), and a newer form of DMARDs that target the parts of the immune system causing inflammation
+- Medications such as over-the-counter or prescription-strength anti-inflammatory drugs, short-term corticosteroid medications, disease-modifying anti-rheumatic drugs (DMARDs), and a newer form of DMARDs that target the parts of the immune system causing inflammation

 - Physical therapy and occupational therapy